EasyApplianceParts is now PartSelect! We've merged our sites to provide a better shopping experience for you. Full Details

 Manufacturer Part Number WR02X11331

 This is a replacement evaporator fan grommet for your refrigerator.
 The fan grommet absorbs the vibration from the evaporator fan motor for quiet operation while it runs.
 If your evaporator fan is unusually noisy, it could be because the grommet is damaged.
-This grommet is made of blue plastic and is approximately one inch in diameter.
+This grommet is made of grey plastic and is approximately one inch in diameter.
 To access the fan grommet and complete this repair, you will need to remove the evaporator fan motor assembly.
 This part is sold individually.

 Fixes these symptoms